Hugonauts/Jamf-Filevault/Filevault-Setup-README.md

 & Thats it.

 When the user logs in, the applescript (Filevault-Setup-Step-1) will prompt them for there password, they will enter it twice, if it fails to match, it will prompt them twice again.
 It will then write out to the temporary text file -> /Library/Scripts/TempFVPassword.txt.
+OBVIOUSLY YOU CAN SAVE THIS WHEREVER YOU WANT - I recommend /tmp

 Then the following script, Filevault-Setup-Step-2 will run, read the text file, pass the password where it needs to be in the fdesetup command & utilize the local fv admin to allow the logged in user to become filevault encrypted.